ShokunYanina/qa-report-portal/README.md

 **RP E2E tests** (qa-report-portal)
 -----

-This project contains End-To-End tests for [RP project](https://github.com/CopyrightClearanceCenter/publisher-intelligence).
+This project contains End-To-End tests for Report Portal.

 They use JBehave + Selenide.